Also in this section

 - Are there differences between doctor continuity and clinic continuity?
 What could account for this?

-- ‘High’ continuity: clinic continuity is ‘high’ when a patient visits the same clinic for more than 80 per cent of their primary care visits.
+- ‘High’ continuity: clinic continuity is ‘high’ when a patient visits the same clinic for 80 per cent or more of their family doctor visits.

 Considerations when viewing the results